jenkinsci/jenkinsfile-runner/CONTRIBUTING.md

 ## Continuous Integration

-Jenkinsfile Runner uses [ci.jenkins.io](http://ci.jenkins.io) as Continuous Integration server and uses Jenkins Pipeine to run builds.
+Jenkinsfile Runner uses [ci.jenkins.io](http://ci.jenkins.io) as Continuous Integration server and uses Jenkins Pipeline to run builds.
 The code for the build flow is stored in the [Jenkinsfile](Jenkinsfile) in the repository root.

 If you want to update that build flow (e.g. "add more checks"),